d0nkeyBOB/Push-PhoneGap/README.md

 Execute `phonegap run android --device` to run the project on an Android device.

+##Test

+From the 'Engagement' section of your application environment at console.kinvey.com, send a test message to your device.

 ##Business Logic

+You can send targetted or conditional push notifications by writing business logic.
 The __businesslogic__ folder contains 4 javascript files, one for each of the four types of business logic push we support.
-Create 4 custom endpoints, and copy and paste the JS into them.
+To use a script, create a custom endpoint and copy and paste the JS into it.

-When executing both the `Targetted*` scripts, change the username in the query to match the specific platform you are testing.
+When executing the `Targetted*` scripts, change the username in the query to match the specific platform you are testing.
 You can Execute these custom endpoints through the Console itself, so there is no need to write code to hit them.

 ##Troubleshooting